-If the Windows 10 virtual memory isn’t set right, there is a chance of crashing and freezing issue with Battlefield V. Windows usually manages the Virtual memory automatically, but you can manually change the size of virtual memory if the default size isn’t large enough for your needs.
+If the Windows 10 virtual memory isn’t set right, there is a chance of crashing and freezing issues with Battlefield V. Windows usually manages the Virtual memory automatically, but you can manually change the size of virtual memory if the default size isn’t large enough for your needs.

 1) Press the Windows logo key and Pause/Break key at the same time to open System.
 (Or you can right-click This PC and select Properties.)